Skip to content

 When preparing for a walk, no matter how long, make sure you follow the Department of Conservation Outdoor Safety Code to help you stay safe.

-1. Plan your trip: Ask locals about the walking track and how long you can reasonably expect it to take or visit the nearest DOC visitor centre for the latest information about facilities and conditions of DOC tracks.
+1. Plan your trip: Ask locals about the walking track and how long you can reasonably expect it to take or visit the nearest DOC office for the latest information about facilities and conditions of DOC tracks.

 2. Tell someone: Tell someone your plans, especially if you’re heading out alone.
 Leave a time that you will be back.

 3. Be aware of the weather: New Zealand's weather can be highly unpredictable.
 Check the forecast and expect weather changes.
-Metservice is a good tool but also ask at your accommodation provider or the local DOC / i-SITE Visitor Centre.
+Metservice is a good tool but also ask at your accommodation provider or the local DOC office.

 4. Know your limits: It's good to challenge yourself, but only within your physical limits and experience.